karoly-zsolnai-feher/karoly-zsolnai-feher.github.io/Physics/8.02x-Electricity_and_Magnetism_(Lewin)/4-Electrostatic_Potential.md

 <img src="4-Electrostatic_Potential/equipotential_example2.png" width="400" align="middle" style="display:block; margin: auto">

-But we have some blue lines too there.
+But we have some blue lines there too.
 What is going on?
 Well, we have a negative charge, which sucks our test charge in without us having to do any work, therefore, we have a negative equipotential surface around it!
 Also, there is a red sphere above it (I keep using the word sphere because these are 2D slices of the 3D world), therefore, somewhere between the blue and the red spheres, there has to be a surface of zero potential too!
 Note that this absolutely does not mean that the electric field would be zero there.
 The potential part means that when we come from $\infty$ with a test charge in our pocket, we'll do some amount of positive work, then some negative work, and the sum of the two will be zero at some points.

 There is, also a point in space highlighted with $E=0$ where the magnitude of the electric field is zero, but of course, it is between two red spheres, so the potential is positive there - we can't get there "for free", if by free we mean segments of positive and negative work summed up to zero.

 <sup>**Note:** Equipotential surfaces never intersect each other.
 This would be a violation of energy conservation.</sup>
 <sup>**Note:** Do not confuse the electrostatic potential energy $U$ with the electric potential $V$.
 The first is measured in $J$, the second is $J/C$.</sup>

+## Movement between potentials

 So why do we need all this equipotential stuff?
 We can compute all this if we know $\vec{E}$ well enough everywhere.
 Yes, however, there are cases where $\vec{E}$ is prohibitively complicated, and working with equipotential surfaces can get much easier than that.